gha7all/DataScienceHub/README.md

 # DataScienceHub
 Weekly challenges of data science tasks, mostly using Kaggle's datasets.
+Challenges start from basic problems of data science and they become harder every two weeks.
+## Week 1
+**Titanic dataset, Classification**